cpchalk/gpcheckx/README.md

 building a 'triples' fsa to recognise fellow travelling lhs=rhs equations and calculate new ones.

-There is currently no ability to reduce the time and memory reqirements to build a word acceptor.
-The only solution to improve this is to either have more patience or use a faster computer with more memory.
+The gpcheckx function fsa_wa_x is quicker than the corresponding kbmag function fsa_wa at building a word acceptor fsa from a given set of word differences.
+But, for larger word difference sets, the maf program, gpwa, is much quicker still.
+The gpcheckx switch -execwa enables the word acceptor to be built by an external program.
+For example, the command line  shown above

+./bin/gpcheckx  -diagonals  -diff2name diags -v h93

+could be replaced by

+./bin/gpcheckx  -diagonals  -diff2name diags -execwa './dowa h93 diags -quiet' -v h93

+where dowa contains

+cp $1.diff2$2 $1.diff1c
+./maf/bin/gpwa $3 $1
+cp $1.pwa $1.wa

+to run the maf program gpwa instead of the internal function fsa_wa_x.

 The -to S option stops the scanning lists process after S seconds.
-In addition, a SINGLE Control & C from the keypad will also cause the scanning process to stop.
+In addition, a SINGLE Control & C from the keypad will also cause the scanning process to stop and allow a new diff2 to be built from any additional word differences detected up to that point.

 For a given N, the '-m -s N' option does the  building of a 'triples' part with the least memory/processing time requirement.
 The smaller N is, the smaller the processing time and memory requirements will be.
-But if N is too small then no new word differences will be found.
+But if N is too small then no new word differences will be found in the subsequent scan.

 The options '-p -s N' require more time and memory.
 The option '-p' with no -s option requires the most